Personal Identity and Uploading Mark

 immediately have different experiences, and so quickly will be psychologically

-if this is conceded, it does not answer the question of the status of the replicas
+is conceded, it does not answer the question of the status of the replicas at

 instant of awakening, there will not be any psychological divergence8